220919-WVA-JavaReact/Richard-And-The-Richettes-Helping-Hand-UI/README.md

 1. Client:
   a.
 Edit address, contact info and password
   b.
 Calendar function
+  c.
+View own rating
+  a.
+High rating and high request amount = preferred client status
+  b.
+Some star on profile
 2. Helping Hand:
   a.
 Edit address, contact info and password
+  b.
+View own rating
+  a.
+High rating and high request amount = preferred client status
+  b.
+Some star on profile